 2. Insights into the operation of the M2M Applications.
 For example, the M2M Service Provider can infer the "correct" state of the application or the network status changes, by the analysis of the data, and then trigger some kinds of optimization mechanisms.

-Source (as applicable)
+Source

 China Unicom